joel-chu/To1source_event/README.md

 ```

-**Please note** there might be a time delay, between you release the queue, and when you get the result.
-So you might want to do a `setTimeout` with very little interval to wait for the queue to get process.

 #### $suspendEvent(eventPattern)

-This is the similar to `$suspend`, but it allows you to provide a event name pattern to those matching pattern
+This is the similar to `$suspend`, but it allows you to provide a event name pattern to those event name that matches.

 ```js